-ACTIVITY: Have the students pretend to be Elijah and run in place.
+ACTIVITY: Students pretend to be Elijah and run in place.
 Look over your shoulder.
 Say, "Are Queen Jezebel and her soldiers following?
 Where should we go?
 Where will Elijah be safe?"

 "Go to the brook called Cherith," God instructed Elijah.
 "I will take care of you there."